 Mentoring a child helps them to see unlimited possibilities for the future, learn something new and most importantly, realize that somebody cares about them.

 While it might seem simple to say talents can help others, actually identifying your talents and putting them to good use can be a little bit more difficult.

 RCGKC Directory for Adaptive Resources

-CLICK the above to view a Google Map of adaptive sports and organization resources shared with RCGKC.
+Click on the Google Map to view adaptive resources shared with RCGKC.